Confluence is deployed. Users are onboarded. Old systems are headed into retirement.

 In native Confluence, users might have difficulty discerning where they are and how to navigate to the information they need.
 That’s doubly true if your knowledge base is servicing external customers who aren’t familiar with the Confluence interface.

-Add-ons like Refined for Confluence and Refined Toolkit for Confluence allow you to add context to the user experience while customizing the look and feel.
+Add-ons like Refined Sites for Confluence and Refined Toolkit for Confluence allow you to add context to the user experience while customizing the look and feel.

 “What we’re able to do with Refined is create an anchor point for individuals to come in and say, ‘Okay, we’ve got little icons.
 We know where we’re going, and there’s a button here,’” says Rothwell.